 The third issue that is related to our problem regards the matter of determining an effective mechanism in order to evaluate the reputation of a journal.
-In this section we provide reviews of some of the most popular metrics for ranking journals.
-One of the most popular journal evaluation metrics is the impact factor, (Introducing the Impact 2000) defined as follows:
+In this Subsection we provide reviews of some of the most popular metrics for ranking journals.
+One of the most popular journal evaluation metrics is the impact factor, [1] defined as follows: